allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 CSS is many dumb things, but specificity takes the cake.
-Luckily, generating CSS also gives us the opportunity to completely disable this genius CSS feature (by wrapping all the rules in `:where()`) thus leaving source order and CSS layers as the way to specify rule order.
+Luckily, generating CSS also gives us the opportunity to completely disable this genius CSS feature (by wrapping all the rules in `:where()`) thus leaving source order and CSS layers as the only way to specify rule order.

 ## No global z-index